devonorourke/nhguano/docs/diversity_analyses.md

 | 9 | October 24 | November 30

-## New Hampshire-wide analyses: all samples
+## New Hampshire-wide analyses of all samples
 Analyses focused on those samples filtered to retain at least 1,000 arthropod-classified sequences, as previously described in the [Classifying OTUs and filtering samples](#classifying-otus-and-filtering-samples) section.
+Data was analyzed in _parts 1 and 2_ of the [diversityAnalyses.R](https://github.com/devonorourke/nhguano/blob/master/scripts/r_scripts/diversityAnalyses.R) script.

 ### Frequently detected arthropod orders
+We identifed the most frequently detected arthropod orders among all 899 samples meeting our filtering criteria.
+We presented the number of samples with at least one OTU classified to a particular arthropod order in [Table 1](https://github.com/devonorourke/nhguano/blob/master/tables/table1_overall_arthropodOrder_summaries.csv) of the manuscript.
+We aggregated arthropod orders with fewer than 10 sample detections into a single group in the manuscript (with these particular orders listed in the legend), but a similar table of counts is [available here](https://github.com/devonorourke/nhguano/blob/master/tables/table1alt_overall_arthropodOrder_summaries_noInfrequentOrderCollapsing.csv).

 ### Frequently detected OTUs
+We summarized the most prevalent OTUs (in terms of samples detected) by identifying those OTUs detected at least 5% of samples.
+These results are summarized in [Supplementary Table S5](https://github.com/devonorourke/nhguano/blob/master/supplementaryData/tableS5_coreOTU_summary.csv).
+We further refined these data by grouping detections of these OTUs into shared genus ranks.
+This grouping/aggregating was done to unify the number of times a similarly-classified taxa was counted (e.x. there were 11 OTUs classified to _Phyllophaga hirsuta_).
+All but one of these prevalent OTUs lacked a known genus name, thus the names presented in [Figure 2](https://raw.githubusercontent.com/devonorourke/nhguano/master/figures/figure2_corefeatures_byGenus.png) are complete except for _f.
+Chironomidae OTU-19_.
+While chose to group at the genus level instead of species for two reasons: first, our internal evaluations (unpublished) of classification accuracy of our curated database suggested a very high accuracy at genus level but less so at species rank (see [this figure](https://raw.githubusercontent.com/devonorourke/COIdatabases/master/data/early_work_tidybugComps/plot_fmeasure_byArthOrder.png)); second, 14 of the 37 most prevalent taxa lacked species labels.
+The genus-label grouped data for these prevalent taxa shown in Figure 2 is available in the file ['core_genus_detections.csv'](https://github.com/devonorourke/nhguano/blob/master/data/text_tables/core_genus_detections.csv).

+Notably, these frequently detected OTUs are commonly observed among the 19 sites surveyed.
+For example, 18 of 19 sites had at least a quarter of these prevalent OTUs (and the one missing site had fewer than 10 samples total to begin with).
+More than half of the prevalent OTUs are detected in 11 of the 19 sites.
+Thus these data represent taxa that are found in many different locations and many different sampling dates.
+The particular frequency of detection per site per OTU is provided in [Supplementary Table S6](https://github.com/devonorourke/nhguano/blob/master/supplementaryData/tableS6_core_OTUs_sumry_matrix.csv).

 ### Pest analyses

-## Spatiotemporal analyses: select samples
+## Spatiotemporal analyses of select samples
 ### Single site, single year, multiple sampling windows
 ### Multiple sites, single year, multiple sampling windows
 ### Multiple sites, multiple years, single sampling window